vartikadhochak/leetcode-solutions/README.md

 2.Loop condition: Continue until we hit 1 or detect a repeat.
 3.getNext helper: Computes the sum of the squares of the digits.

-Problem 4:Given the head of a linked list and an integer val, remove all the nodes of the linked list that has Node.val == val, and return the new head.
+                                    Problem 4: REMOVE LINKED LIST ELEMENT Given the head of a linked list and an integer val, remove all the nodes of the linked list that has Node.val == val, and return the new head.

 Example 1: